-Implementing measures and activities for protection, restoration the of landscapes in the target intervention areas planned under Measure 3.2.5., aimed at shaping and active protection of landscapes, and, if necessary, restoring and revitalizing significant or characteristic landscape features, following necessary agreements with the owners and/or administrators of the areas concerned.
+Implementing measures and activities for the protection, restoration and revitalization of landscapes in the target intervention areas planned under Measure 3.2.5., aimed at shaping and active protection of landscapes, and, if necessary, restoring and revitalizing significant or characteristic landscape features, following necessary agreements with the owners and/or administrators of the areas concerned.

-The implementation of this measure can be enhanced by the local or regional awareness raising and motivational activities, emphasizing the social and economic benefits of effective landscape values protection for the land owners. investors and local residents (e.g. enhancing the quality of life of the local residents, maintaining or increasing the price of land due to maintaining or restoring the high attractiveness of the area for tourism and recreation, as well as for tourist, residential and recreational housing investments, or the inflow of permanent or seasonal settlers to the community); or by introducing local regional incentive or and award schemes for municipalities, communities or individual owners implementing measures and activities restoration of landscapes, protection and promoting and enhancing the social and ownership forms of care over landscapes in the target intervention areas.
+The implementation of this measure can be enhanced by the local or regional awareness raising and motivational activities, emphasizing the social and economic benefits of effective landscape values protection for the land owners, investors and local residents (e.g. enhancing the quality of life of the local residents, maintaining or increasing the price of land due to maintaining or restoring the high attractiveness of the area for tourism and recreation, as well as for tourist, residential and recreational housing investments, or the inflow of permanent or seasonal settlers to the community); or by introducing a local or regional incentive and award schemes for municipalities, communities or individual owners implementing measures and activities for the protection and restoration of landscapes, promoting and enhancing the social and ownership forms of care over landscapes in the target intervention areas.

 Measure 3.3.5.
-Protecting landscapes in the target intervention areas by the extension or designation of protected areas for the preservation, protection, or restoration of landscapes of new protected areas by the local or regional authorities, accordingly to the applicable national legislation, in order to establish or increase the protective status of the target intervention areas; basing on the assessment conducted under Measure 3.2.6., following necessary agreements with the owners and/or administrators of the areas concerned.
+Protecting landscapes in the target intervention areas by the extension or designation of protected areas for the preservation, protection, or restoration of landscapes

+Enhancing the effective preservation, protection, restoration and revitalization of landscapes in the target intervention areas by the territorial extension of the existing, or the designation of new protected areas by the local or regional authorities, accordingly to the applicable national legislation, in order to establish or increase the protective status of the target intervention areas; basing on the assessment conducted under Measure 3.2.6., following necessary agreements with the owners and/or administrators of the areas concerned.